teambit/bit/README.md

 * **Use components across repositories.** Use your code components (functions/classes etc.) in multiple repositories without creating duplications or having to publish packages.

 * **Zero initial configuration.** Creating a new Bit component requires next to no configuration at all, and can be done directly from within the project you're working on.
-Transpiling and testing is done with simple commands.
+Transpiling, testing, docs are done simply with other Bit components.

 * **Scoping system.** Bit uses Scopes to organize, store and manage components.
 Exporting components to a remote scope makes them reusable across repositories for everyone working with this scope.